shrnair/AS-path-Prepends-with-Azure-VMware-Solution/README.md

 # AS-path Prepends with Azure VMware Solution

-Goal of this article is to explain As-path prepending behaviors when using ExpressRoute and Azure hubs with Azure VMware Solution
+Goal of this article is to explain As-path prepending behaviors when using ExpressRoute and Azure hubs with Azure VMware Solution and why Public ASNs should be used to prepend towards AVS.

 ## Scenario1: Single ExpressRoute Circuit.
 Use one link as primary and second for failover using prepends with private ASN
 <img width="574" alt="image" src="https://github.com/shrnair/AS-path-Prepends-with-Azure-VMware-Solution/assets/47249875/3fd704e5-7c7b-4511-a9db-b85a35a3a74f">